JoeyAlpha5/click2sure-assessment/README.md

 ### Third party libraries

-This section lists all the third party libraries, dependencies that have been used and the reasons for including them.
+This section lists all the third party libraries and dependencies that have been used and the reasons for including them.

 1. [Django Rest Framework](https://www.django-rest-framework.org/).
-The django rest framework simplifies the process of building RestFul APIs and given the time constraint using it helped speed up the process of building the blog APIs.
+The django rest framework simplifies the process of building RestFul APIs, using it helped speed up the process of building the APIs.

 3. [Whitenoise](https://pypi.org/project/whitenoise/).
-Whitenoise has been added to serve static files when loading the app.
+Whitenoise has been added to serve static files when loading the app on Heroku.

 ### Setting up the app